reactjs/react.dev/src/content/reference/react-dom/components/form.md

 ## Usage {/*usage*/}

-### Handling form submission without a server {/*handle-form-submission-on-the-client*/}
+### Handle form submission on the client {/*handle-form-submission-on-the-client*/}

-Render a `<form>` with a input and submit button.
 Pass a function to the `action` prop of form to run the function when the form is submitted.
+Unlike a conventional HTML action, the form won't call a server endpoint when a client function is passed to `action` prop of form. [`formData`](https://developer.mozilla.org/en-US/docs/Web/API/FormData) will be passed to the function as an arrgument so you can access the data submitted by the form.

 <Sandpack>